kunhwiko/Search_Engine/README.md

 ### Folders
 * Trie

-  * Keeps all the words that are found in documents in a trie data structure
+  * Keeps all the words that are found from the links in a trie data structure

 * Engine

   * Takes an RSS feed with HTML links and parses words from each link
   * Gets rid of "insignificant" words (e.g. conjunctions) during parsing process
-  * Uses an algorithm to map each word to links that the word is most found
+  * Uses an algorithm to map each word to relevant links
   * Creates a file that shows all the terms that were parsed